cogentcore/core/gpu/README.md

     + `Vertex` and `Index` represent mesh points etc that provide input to Vertex shader -- these are handled very differently from the others, and must be located in a `VertexSet` which has a set index of -2.
 The offsets into allocated Values are updated *dynamically* for each render Draw command, so you can Bind different Vertex Values as you iterate through objects within a single render pass (again, the underlying vals must be sync'd prior).
     + `PushConst` are push constants that can only be 128 bytes total that can be directly copied from CPU ram to the GPU via a command -- it is the most high-performance way to update dynamically changing content, such as view matricies or indexes into other data structures.
 Must be located in `PushConstSet` set (index -1).
     + `Uniform` (read-only "constants") and `Storage` (read-write) data that contain misc other data, e.g., transformation matricies.
 These are also updated *dynamically* using dynamic offsets, so you can also call `BindDynValue` methods to select different such vals as you iterate through objects.
 The original binding is done automatically in the Memory Config (via BindDynVarsAll) and usually does not need to be redone.
-    + `Texture` vars that provide the raw `Image` data, the `ImageView` through which that is accessed, and a `Sampler` that parametrizes how the pixels are mapped onto coordinates in the Fragment shader.
+    + `Texture` vars that provide the raw `Texture` data, the `TextureView` through which that is accessed, and a `Sampler` that parametrizes how the pixels are mapped onto coordinates in the Fragment shader.
 Each texture object is managed as a distinct item in device memory, and they cannot be accessed through a dynamic offset.
 Thus, a unique descriptor is provided for each texture Value, and your shader should describe them as an array.
 All such textures must be in place at the start of the render pass, and cannot be updated on the fly during rendering!
 Thus, you must dynamically bind a uniform variable or push constant to select which texture item from the array to use on a given step of rendering.
         + There is a low maximum number of Texture descriptors (vals) available within one descriptor set on many platforms, including the Mac, only 16, which is enforced via the `MaxTexturesPerSet` const.
 There are two (non mutually exclusive) strategies for increasing the number of available textures:
         + Each individual Texture can have up to 128 (again a low limit present on the Mac) layers in a 2d Array of images, in addition to all the separate texture vals being in an Array -- arrays of arrays.
 Each of the array layers must be the same size -- they are allocated and managed as a unit.
 The `szalloc` package provides manager for efficiently allocating images of various sizes to these 16 x 128 (or any N's) groups of layer arrays.
 This is integrated into the `Values` value manager and can be engaged by calling `AllocTexBySize` there.
 The texture UV coordinates need to be processed by the actual pct size of a given texture relative to the allocated group size -- this is all done in the `vphong` package and the `texture_frag.frag` file there can be consulted for a working example.
         + If you allocate more than 16 texture Values, then multiple entire collections of these descriptors will be allocated, as indicated by the `NTextureDescs` on `VarGroup` and `Vars` (see that for more info, and the `vdraw` `Draw` method for an example).
 You can use `Vars.BindAllTextureValues` to bind all texture vals (iterating over NTextureDescs), and `System.CmdBindTextureVarIndex` to automatically bind the correct set.